lucyach/lucyach/README.md

 ## About Me
 Hi, I'm Lucy.
 She/Her.
 I make small games and websites.
 I started coding on Scratch in 2013, and I am experienced in Python, JavaScript, HTML+CSS, and Java.
 Little experience in C#, C++, Swift, and Ruby.
 I also have experience in digital art and graphic design, video and photo editing, 3D and 2D animation, and wiki editing.
 Contact me LucyA#0919 on Discord.

 Always learning new skills and languages.
-I also love backpacking, music, and activism (specifically feminism and animal rights)!
+I also love backpacking, music, and activism (especially feminism and animal rights)!